redlfox/awesome-cs2-trading/README.md

 ### Others

 - [CSFloatStallChecker](https://github.com/krisgfx9/CSFloatStallChecker) - This is a simple code that will check your CsFfloat Stall and let you know/Notify you through Discord if something has been sold on your CSFloat Stall.
+- [steamcommunity-market-price-forecaster](https://github.com/morganaxmu/steamcommunity-market-price-forecaster) - A tool which aims to obtain expection of price of item in steamcommunity market
+- [CSGOItemDB](https://github.com/andrewda/CSGOItemDB) - An API to retrieve accurate CS:GO prices for high- and low-tier items
+- [gfapi](https://github.com/gameflip/gfapi) - Node.js API bindings and sample code create Gameflip listings for Steam items
+- [Steam Tokenizer](https://github.com/cairoeth/steamtokenizer) - A tool that bridges Steam digital assets by creating a Non-Fungible Token (NFT) backed by the corresponding asset stored in an escrow.
+The tool allows tokenizing any tradable asset, including trading cards, profile wallpapers, Dota 2 heroes, and CS:GO skins. 🌉